sumitchouhan13/sumitchouhan13/README.md

 - 👋 Hi, I’m @sumitchouhan13
-- 👀 I’m interested in Machine Learning , Artificial Intelligence , Android Development , Full Stack Development
+- 👀 I’m interested in Frontend Development.
-- 🌱 I’m currently learning ReactJS
+- 🌱 I’m currently learning System Design and alogrithms.
 - 💞️ I’m looking to collaborate on everything possible :)
-- 📫 How to reach me 1805615@kiit.ac.in
+- 📫 How to reach me sumitchouhan8933@gmail.com

 <!---
 sumitchouhan13/sumitchouhan13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.